jfrog/maven-dep-tree/README.md

 # 🪶 Maven Dependency Tree

 This Maven plugin reads the Maven dependencies of a given Maven project, and generates a dependency tree.
-This package was developed by JFrog, and is used by [Frogbot](https://github.com/jfrog/frogbot) to generate the dependency tree for projects using Maven dependencies.
+This package was developed by JFrog, and is used by [JFrog Frogbot](https://github.com/jfrog/frogbot) to generate the dependency tree for projects using Maven dependencies.

 ## Table of Contents